 Wave Rock; is it worth the massive detour?

-Wave Rock is a huge tourist destination located several hours drive east of Perth.
-It is a huge rock which has been shaped into a wave, and looks very impressive.
-It can be found in Hyden, a small Western Australian town in the country.
+Wave rock is aptly named; its a giant rock in the shape of a wave, and looks very impressive.
+It is found in Hyden, a small Western Australian town in the country.

 Where is Wave Rock?